mssfoobar/docs/docs/20_development/20-services.md

 the steps painlessly on a Windows system, you should install `wsl` and run the commands in the `wsl` terminal.
 Also, make sure `Git`'s credential manager is set up to use `Windows Credential Manager`.
 The steps to do this is straightforward and available in the links provided in the [Required Tools](#required-tools) section.

+Future plans are to have all scripts written in Python to ensure cross-platform compatibility.
 :::

 #### Recommended Tools: